80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the loud noise of two vehicles or heavy objects hitting each other and causing damage

-Example sentence The huge waves crashed against the small boat.
+Example in a sentence The huge waves crashed against the small boat.

 24. Creak